-World’s Toughest Mudder is only three weeks away.
-With the majority of training complete it is time to talk about race nutrition.
+Nutrition and training prep go hand in hand as far as performance at World’s Toughest Mudder.
+With training complete it is time to talk about race nutrition.
+Finding the right nutrition plan is about customizing it to your needs.
+Don’t just rely on the top racers, doing what they do and hope for success.
+Every athlete is different.
 Most have already tuned up their nutrition plans for this year’s race but if you are a bit behind or taking on WTM for the first time we are here to help you.
 Here goes my Who, What, When, Where, and How’s to for WTM race nutrition:

 The “who” is you silly!
 Amelia Boone might love pickle juice and Pop Tarts, and Junyong Pak his canned peaches; however, these might not work for you.
 Dean Karnazes ate everything under the sun (26,498 calories) when he ran his 350 mile solo relay in 58 hours.
 That averages out to 456 calories an hour!!!
 Research shows that the average competitive endurance athlete can absorb about 350 calories/ hour while exercising.

-If you are following the guidelines of the International Society of Sports Nutrition, this will equate to about 50-60 grams of carbs, 15 grams of protein and 5-10 or so grams of fat each lap at the WTM.
-I recommend at least some of this food be taken in during the lap and then the rest by loading up in the pit, but more on this later.
+Research shows that the average endurance athlete can absorb about 350-400 calories/ hour while exercising.
+If you are following the guidelines of the International Society of Sports Nutrition, this will equate to 50-60 gr of carbs, 15-20 gr of protein and 10 or so gr of fat each lap at the WTM.
+I recommend at least some of this food be taken in during the lap and then loading up in the pit, but more on this later.

 The items you choose to eat are largely a matter of practice and preference.
 The thing to remember on this is the foods that you choose should be, a lot of times, the OPPOSITE of the foods that you should be eating as a part of your everyday healthy diet.